wwt/SwiftCurrent/wiki/Installation.md

 import SwiftCurrent_UIKit
 ```

-`WorkflowUIKit` will need to be built on a platform that supports UIKit, such as iOS or macOS with Catalyst.
+`WorkflowUIKit` will need to be built for a platform that supports UIKit, such as iOS or macOS with Catalyst.

 #### **If you want to use SwiftCurrent without UIKit**